Welcome to NoodleSync

 Weekly Health Check

-Claude runs the reranker across your synthesis layer -- updating citation counts, freshness scores, and page maturity -- then flags orphans, stale content, and anything unprocessed for more than a week.
+Claude runs the reranker across your CODEX, updating citation counts, freshness scores, and page maturity.
+Then it flags any problems.

 Fridays